artsyl3/Arrays-and-Objects/README.md

 ## Features

-- Using the reduce() function to find the maximum vallue.
+- Using the reduce() function to find the maximum value.

 ## Technologies